paulos84/unicorn/README.md

-An application created for recording and reviewing data from trials on galacto-oligosaccharide (GOS) production using various enzyme.
-GOS is marketed as a prebiotic food ingredient, predominantly used in infant milk formulas (further reading: http://onlinelibrary.wiley.com/doi/10.1111/j.1541-4337.2010.00119.x/full).
+An application created for recording and reviewing data from trials on galacto-oligosaccharide (GOS) production.
+GOS is produced from lactose using biotechnology and is marketed as a prebiotic food ingredient.

-It uses the Flask-Restless extension to generate a JSON API for database models defined using Flask-SQLAlchemy to allow the database to be queried as well as updated, To record data in the database, the application provides html forms for recording experiment details along with a field allowing csv files of results to be uploaded.
-The API allows the database to be queried and updated/edited.
-The API follows RESTful design principles, providing data in JSON format through endpoints detailed as follows....
+The Flask-Restless extension is used to generate a JSON API for database models defined using Flask-SQLAlchemy.
+Flask-WTF is used to generate html forms to enable experiment details to be recorded along with csv files of results and analytical data.

-...Charts
+Highcharts, a JavaScript library for Python, enables experiment results to be plotted.